microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/cobuilds.md

 And only if further parallelism is actually possible for your monorepo's project dependency graph.

 The cobuild feature launches multiple instances of a CI pipeline, under the assumption that machines will be readily available.
-For example, if your cobuild allocates 4 machines, and your VM pool has 40 machines, then pool contention would not become a concern until 10 pull requests are waiting in the queue.
+For example, if your cobuild allocates 4 machines, and your machine pool has 40 machines, then pool contention would not become a concern until 10 pull requests are waiting in the queue.
 By contrast, an extremely large monorepo might need thousands of machines, at which point it would make more sense to use a "build accelerator" such as